e0958902/tp/docs/UserGuide.md

 ### Editing the file
 The medication information are saved in a `.json` format while the daily medication information are saved in the `.txt` format (two independent files).
-Advanced users can modify the text files directly.
+Advanced users can modify either files directly.

 <div class="danger-box">
 :bangbang: <strong>Danger: </strong>